 "Of particular concern in this case is that this employer was well aware of the need for fall protection yet apparently elected to forego providing this basic worker safeguard," said May.
 "As a result, we have classified this citation as willful, the most severe citation OSHA can issue."

 OSHA defines a willful violation as one committed with an intentional disregard of, or plain indifference to, the Occupational Safety and Health Act and regulations.

 Frank Lill & Son, Inc. has 15 business days from receipt of its citations and proposed penalties to either elect to comply with them, to request and participate in an informal conference with the OSHA area director, or to contest them before the independent Occupational Safety and Health Review Commission.

-The inspection was conducted by OSHA's Concord, N.H., area
+The inspection was conducted by OSHA's Concord, N.H., area office.

 DOES YOUR BACKYARD GAS GRILL HAVE THE NEW REQUIRED SAFETY VALVE?

 A new provision of an existing safety code developed by NFPA (National Fire Protection Association) which takes effect on April 1, requires overfilling prevention devices (OPDs) on propane cylinders weighing between 4 and 40 lbs., commonly used for appliances like outdoor gas grills.

 An OPD is a safety valve that shuts off the flow of gas to a cylinder after 80 percent capacity has been reached.
 This limits the potential for release of gas when the cylinder is heated, averting a fire hazard or personal injury.
 Since 1998, all new propane cylinders from 4- to 40-pound propane capacity, have been equipped with OPDs.

 Cylinders manufactured after September 30, 1998, are equipped with OPDs and require no change.